EfthymiaKakoulidou/unscramble-the-word/README.md

 - **If there are no more words to play then the game is over**

-    - There are 5 words of each category.
-If the player has played or skipped all of them then the game is over and his/hers final score is printed along with the choice to play again.
+    - There are 5 words in each category.
+If the player has played or skipped all of them, then the game is over and his/hers final score is printed along with the choice to play again.
 If the player chooses to play again then the game starts over if not he/she exits the game.

 ![screenshot](documentation/feature12.png)